GloverDonovan/webdev-bootcamp/reference/css-style.rst

 Many developers settle into their own system for ordering declarations based on relevance, logical groupings, line length, or just semi-random as they're added.
-Although alphabetical ordering can defy any other logical ordering -- adjacent properties may have nothing in common while closely related properties can be spread far apart -- at least there's no ambiguity about the alphabet and it's easy to enforce the guideline across a team.
+Although alphabetical ordering can defy any other logical ordering, adjacent properties may have nothing in common while closely related properties can be spread far apart.
+There's no ambiguity about the alphabet and it's easy to enforce this guideline across a team.

-After all that, it's actually pretty rare for a single rule to hold so many declarations that ordering becomes too much of a hassle.
+It's pretty rare for a single rule to hold so many declarations that ordering becomes too much of a hassle.
 When in doubt, alphabetize.

 Naming conventions
 ------------------

-Names should be semantically meaningful, descriptive of the element's content, purpose, or function, not its presentation.
+Names should be semantically meaningful, descriptive of the element's content, purpose, or function, *not* its presentation.

 | **Bad:** ``.big-blue-button``, ``.right-column``, ``.small``
+|
 | **Good:** ``.button-submit``, ``.content-sub``, ``.field-note``
+|

 Many CSS frameworks, such as Twitter's Bootstrap and Zurb's Foundation, define a lot of presentational classes for things like column widths, font sizes,